 Wallace's teams are the picture of consistency.
-With the 2012 NCAA bid, Georgia has appeared in 26 straight NCAA Tournaments and has advanced to the "Final Four" 10 times.
+With the 2015 NCAA bid, Georgia has appeared in 29 straight NCAA Tournaments and has advanced to the "Final Four" 11 times.
 Only once during his time as coach of the Bulldogs has the team missed the NCAA Tournament, and that was his first year back in 1986.

 His record for developing players and having them maximize their potential has been evident throughout his tenure.
-In 2010, sophomore Chelsey Gullickson captured the NCAA singles title in Athens and played in the US Open later that summer in singles and doubles.
-Gullickson concluded her career in 2012 as the first eight-time All-American in Georgia tennis history.
-Agata Cioroch is another example of success under Wallace's tutelage.
-She arrived from Poland in 2001 and played No. 5 for the Bulldogs as a freshman.
+In 2013, the Bulldogs won their ninth regular season SEC championship after going 24-4 and clinching its third consecutive 20-plus win season.
+The Bulldogs went undefeated at home (14-0) for the first time since 2009 and 12th time in program history.
+In 2001, Agata Cioroch arrived from Poland and played No. 5 for the Bulldogs as a freshman.
 Two years later, she became Georgia's top talent and in 2004 was the No. 1-ranked player in college tennis for much of the season.
 Cioroch concluded her career as a five-time All-American with two grand slam singles titles.

 While the depth of talent can vary each season, the results remain consistent.
 This was no more evident than in 2002.
 Despite having only one player earn All-America honors, Georgia went undefeated during the regular season, won the USTA/ITA National Team Indoor title, the SEC championship and advanced to the NCAA "Final Four."
 The 2002 squad finished with a 26-2 record and final national ranking of No. 3.
 Georgia went 13-0 at home and extended its home winning streak to 50 straight.